 where ${\cal F}_{\boldsymbol{x}_B}$ is the set of distribution functions that can be determined by the LB equation (\ref{eq:LBE}) and $n_{\text{miss}}$ is the number of missing distribution functions at $\boldsymbol{x}_B$ that cannot.

-The overall LB method algorithm is displayed in Alg.~\ref{alg:lbm}.
 The part of the algorithm that deals with the implementation of the boundary conditions determines the macroscopic field $w(\boldsymbol{x}_B,t+\Delta{t})$ at each boundary lattice point such that it is consistent with the boundary conditions on the macroscopic scale.
 This is why, we refer to the algorithm as a `macroscopic' algorithm for the treatment of the boundary conditions.